 Strong, Caring Professional Relationships

 The Weston Group has its offices in our building and provides physical, occupation and speech therapy to many of our residents.
 The therapists can see residents in their room, in one of our common areas or in the Weston Group’s fully equipped exercise room.
 In addition, Southwest Home Health also has its office here.
 Should a resident require more extensive nursing care, such as wound care, respiratory treatments or insulin shots, families can use Southwest – or they can choose to bring in any other home health agency that they prefer.

 Many of our staff members have been with us for years.
 Such longevity underscores how much they love working with seniors and how much pride they take in their jobs.
 They are extremely compassionate, they listen carefully and always put the residents first.
-There may be dishes to clean or floors to sweep, but getting a resident back to his or her room so they don’t miss their favorite TV show comes first.
-They’ll know if a resident has missed a meal or two and will actively seek them out and try to find out why.
+There may be dishes to clean or floors to sweep, but getting a resident back to his or her room so they don’t miss their favorite TV show always comes first.
+Our staff will know if a resident has missed a meal or two and will actively seek them out and try to find out why.
 We also have three nurses on staff, including our Executive Director.
 These skilled professionals are often able to identify a problem – for example, a balance issue – before it can cause a serious injury.
 Our memory care community has its own dedicated staff, who undergo extensive training in working with people with memory disorders and in Join Their Journey, the Brookdale memory care program.